jwkirchenbauer/lm-watermarking/README.md

 ### Demo Usage

-As a quickstart, the app can be launched with default args (or deployed to a [huggingface Space](https://huggingface.co/spaces)) using `app.py` which is just a thin wrapper around the demo script.
+As a quickstart, the app can be launched with default args (or deployed to a [Hugging Face Space](https://huggingface.co/spaces)) using `app.py` which is just a thin wrapper around the demo script.
 ```sh
 python app.py